netdata/netdata/docs/netdata-agent/securing-netdata-agents.md

 Viewers will be able to get some information about the system Netdata is running.
 This information is everything the dashboard provides.
 The dashboard includes a list of the services each system runs (the legends of the charts under the `Systemd Services` section), the applications running (the legends of the charts under the `Applications` section), the disks of the system and their names, the user accounts of the system that are running processes (the `Users` and `User Groups` section of the dashboard), the network interfaces and their names (not the IPs) and detailed information about the performance of the system and its applications.

 This information is not sensitive (meaning that it is not your business data), but **it is important for possible attackers**.
-It will give them clues on what to check, what to try and in the case of DDoS against your applications, they will know if they are doing it right or not.
+It will give them clues on what to check, what to try and in the case of DDoS against your applications, they will know if they’re doing it right or not.

 Also, viewers could use Netdata itself to stress your servers.
 Although the Netdata daemon runs unprivileged, with the minimum process priority (scheduling priority `idle` - lower than nice 19) and adjusts its OutOfMemory (OOM) score to 1000 (so that it